 Any organ in the human body that requires constriction—such as the airways or blood vessels—is lined with smooth muscle that aids in its contraction.
 In asthmatics, the smooth muscle lining the airways undergoes exaggerated constriction in response to a small amount of inhaled irritants making it difficult to breathe.
 The exact mechanisms that lead to this behavior are unknown, making effective and universal medical treatment difficult.

-Assistant Professor of Bioengineering Hari Parameswaran, who received a $602K CAREER Award from the National Science Foundation, seeks to understand how the smooth muscle detects inhaled irritants and generates force at the cellular level to develop better treatment for people with asthma.
+Assistant Professor of Bioengineering Hari Parameswaran, who received a $602K CAREER Award from the National Science Foundation titled “Elucidating the Role of Collective Cell-Matrix Interactions in the Mechanobiology of Airway Narrowing,” seeks to understand how the smooth muscle detects inhaled irritants and generates force at the cellular level to develop better treatment for people with asthma.

 In the airway, human smooth muscle cells are supported by a complex scaffold of proteins called the extracellular matrix.
 This extracellular matrix undergoes substantial changes in asthma.
 Parameswaran’s research discovered that when smooth muscle cells from healthy human donors are placed on a synthetic substrate mimicking diseased tissue, even a tiny dose of an irritant molecule is perceived as a high dose and causes an increased contraction response.